weizhoublue/github-action-test/README.md

 (6) build CI image for each PR or PUSH to main , to check your code is right ,

 and then auto gc the image at intarval ( at now only image of orgs is supported , personal image failed)

+the go pkg cache could accelerate the build ,

+the cache is cleaned auto at interval , or by manual

+(7) build beta image by manual